dataspecer/ds-wdoi/source/preprocessing/README.md

 ### Extraction comments

-- The first phase considers a class as an entity:
+- The first phase considers a class as an entity (an exhaustive list):
   - that is an instance of a metaclass of a class, or
   - that is a value of a instance of property in any item, or
+  - that is a value of a subclass of property in any item, or
   - that contains a subclass of statement
 - The two phases are separate because we do not know which entities are classes
 - The output files of the second phase contain reduced entities: